 Q. Which airport should I fly into for this tour?

-A. If you are joining us in Buenos Aires, you’ll be arriving into Ushuaia with the group on the morning of November 25th.
+A. If you are joining us in Buenos Aires, you’ll be arriving into Ushuaia with the group on the morning or early afternoon of November 12, 2026.
 If you are flying into Ushuaia on your own, we’ll provide you with some guidance on booking your flights. **Please do not book without contacting us first.

 Q. Do the airlines have restrictions on the weight of checked baggage?